p0mvn/swaprouter-workshop/README.md

 TODO: add link to docs page abou what's going on under the hood of beaker deploy

-TODO: ask boss to generate "cargo wasm" in root

 TODO: FAQ for debugging logs

 TODO: add  acceptance criteria to each chceckpoint and run `cargo wasm` and it compiles